The Intouchables: Plot

 Discovering Philippe has a purely epistolary relationship with a woman called Eléonore who lives in Dunkirk, Driss encourages his employer to meet her, but Philippe fears her reaction when she discovers his disability.
 Driss persuades him to talk to her by phone.
 Philippe agrees to send a photo of himself in a wheelchair to her, but he hesitates and asks his aide, Yvonne, to send a picture as he was before his accident.
-A date between them is agreed, but at the last minute Philippe is too scared to meet Eléonore, the girl he secretly loves, and leaves with Yvonne before she arrives.
+A date between them is agreed to, but Philippe is too scared to meet Eléonore at the last minute and leaves with Yvonne before she arrives.
 Philippe then calls Driss, inviting him to fly with him in his Dassault Falcon 900 private jet for a paragliding weekend in the Alps.

-Driss's cousin, Adam, in trouble with a gang, comes to fetch Driss at the mansion on the pretext of delivering mail.
+Driss's cousin, Adama, in trouble with a gang, comes to fetch Driss at the mansion on the pretext of delivering mail.
 Overhearing, Philippe recognizes Driss's need to be supportive to his family and releases him from his job, suggesting he may not want to push a wheelchair all his life.

 Driss returns home, joins his friends and manages to help his cousin.
-In the meantime new caregivers have replaced Driss but Philippe is not happy with any of them.
+In the meantime new carers have replaced Driss but Philippe is not happy with any of them.
 His morale is very low and he stops taking care of himself.
 He grows a beard and looks ill.
 Worried, Yvonne calls Driss back.

 Upon arrival Driss drives Philippe in the Maserati, which brings the story back to the initial police chase.
 After they elude the police, Driss takes Philippe to the seaside.
 Once Philippe has shaved and dressed, they arrive at a Cabourg restaurant on the sea front.
 Driss suddenly leaves the table, saying good luck to Philippe on his lunch date.
 A few seconds later Eléonore arrives.
 Emotionally touched, Philippe looks through the window and sees Driss outside, smiling at him.
 Driss bids Philippe farewell and walks away as Phillipe and Eléonore chat and enjoy each other's company.

 The film ends with shots of Philippe Pozzo di Borgo and Abdel Sellou, the people on whom the story is based, together on a hillside, reminiscent of the paragliding scene earlier in the film.
 The closing caption states that the men remain close friends to this day.

-Setting

-The plot of the film is inspired by the true story of Philippe Pozzo di Borgo and his French-Algerien caregiver Abdel Sellou, discovered by the directors in À la vie, à la mort, a documentary film.